powerpoint45/dtube-mobile-unofficial/README.md

 * Much more and much more to come as development continues

 # How do I get it?
+Download the app from the [Play Store](https://play.google.com/store/apps/details?id=com.powerpoint45.dtube) or from Github

 The app can be downloaded as an **APK** (Android Package).
 This is a standard application package format than many of you already know about.
 I will eventually be putting this app on places like XDA Labs and Aptoide.
 Currently you can find the app on the [Github Release Page](https://github.com/powerpoint45/dtube-mobile-unofficial/releases/)  .
 Just download the **app-release.apk** to your phone.
 Next make sure you have **Unknown Sources** enabled on your phone.
 Go to your phone settings **>** Lock Screen and Security (or just Security depending on your phone firmware) **>** Check the box that says **Unknown Sources**.
 This will allow you to install apps outside the Play Store.
 Now you can press on the downloaded app in your status bar and it should prompt you to install the app.
 Let me know if you have any problems and I can help.
 Press the install button and the app will be installed in a couple moments.
 Now the app should show up in your app drawer as D.tube.

 # Getting Started